Thursday, May 28, 2009

 The production value was absolutely amazing and was able to make the audience forget that this movie is based on defying reality.
 Black holes are not gateways to other dimensions and times.
 The accuracy of warp speed is obviously debatable.
 How is it possible that Scotty (Simon Pegg) can transport three different people from two separate places to one location and yet Kirk and Hikaru Sulu (John Cho) are forced to parachute onto the Romulan drill in order to destroy it?
 But the fun and excitement comes from suspending that disbelief and embracing the fiction of the sci-fi genre.
 And of course, having Dr. Leonard McCoy (Karl Urban) shouting, "Dammit man, I'm a doctor, not a physicist!" makes things enjoyable as well.
 The rest of the crew was filled out perfectly, with Nyota Uhura (Zoe Saldana) as the communications expert and Spock's secret love, and Pavel Chekov (Anton Yelchin) ironically heading up the communications of the ship with his extremely thick Russian accent.

 The thing that I was excited for the most was the doors that were opened for the franchise.
 This movie was a simple re-energized version of the original series, full of catch phrases and familiarities.
 But now that the new, younger characters have been established, perhaps the next movie will test the personalities of the crew instead of simply re-establishing them.
-Regardless, the
+Regardless, the Star Trek remake was a fun and exciting experience with an excellent cast that would entertain the entire spectrum of Star Trek fans.

 Thursday, April 2, 2009